Why a scalable, standardised and managed system works?

 How is this model scalable?

-- One building block can be replaced with a larger or stronger version, e.g. leasing a stronger server or larger firewall (UTM) when the number of employees increase.
+- One building block can be replaced with a larger or stronger version, e.g. leasing a more substantial server or more powerful firewall (UTM) when the number of employees increases.

 Why do the building blocks have to be standardised?